cod-salmon/cod-salmon.github.io/docs/Projects/Klang Synthesizer/JUCE/SimpleGain.md

 ---
-title: Simple gain slider
+title: Simple gain slider through Klang
-parent: JUCE through Klang
+parent: Learning JUCE
 layout: home
 nav_order: 1
 ---
-# Simple gain slider
+# Simple gain slider through Klang
-Here I write about how to write a simple gain slider; first, in JUCE; then, in JUCE but through Klang's simple gain dial, defined at `SimpleGain.k`.
+Here I write about how to build a simple gain slider; first, in JUCE; then, in JUCE but through Klang's simple gain dial, defined at `SimpleGain.k`.

 ## JUCE simple gain slider
 When you launch a new Plugin project `SimpleGain` in JUCE, it generates a new folder, where specified, containing the following: